 Returning students can apply to return to their college for accommodation or move out to privately rented accommodation in Durham City.

-Once you have accepted an academic offer from Durham, you then have the opportunity to rank three colleges in order of preference via the College Application.
-You can then choose to be considered for college membership only or college membership with accommodation.
+Once you have accepted an academic offer from Durham, you then have the opportunity to rank three colleges in order of preference via the College Membership Application.
+You can then choose 'Yes' to confirm being interested in University accommodation.

 I have not got the college I would prefer, can I be moved?